About me

 Stupko case

-This case concerns a violation of the applicant’s right to peaceful enjoyment of his possessions, following the quashing of a final judgment in his favour through acceptance of a repeated appeal lodged out of time by the opposing party with the President of the Supreme Court, without reference to any fundamental violations.
+This case concerns a violation of the applicant’s right to peaceful enjoyment of his possessions through the quashing of a final judgment in his favour after the opposing party’s repeated appeal to the President of the Supreme Court was accepted, even though it had been lodged out of time and did not refer to any fundamental violations capable of justifying the quashing.
 The Court communicated the application to the respondent Government on 28 September 2018.

 Application